-They are mostly ideal in longer essays such as research essays or after major headings like Methodology and Result that tend to get longer.
+They are mostly ideal in longer essays such as research essays or after major headings like Methodology and Result which tend to get longer.

 The trick around paragraph breaks is to use three to four paragraphs before starting another one.
 But we also know that some sentences will be shorter and others longer, so it is upon you to make the right judgment when using paragraph breaks or when splitting sentences.

-Consider also using boldface to signal transition, while italics, underline, and solid caps, to keep the reader focused on your piece.
+Consider also using boldface to signal transition, while italics, underlining, and solid caps, keep the reader focused on your piece.